KDE/kaffeine/README.md

 The Kaffeine tarballs should already have the translations on it, but, if you're installing from the git tree, you'll need to run a script to get them:

     (cd .. && kaffeine/tools/update_l10n.sh)

 How to build Kaffeine
 =====================

 Create an empty build directory and do the following steps:

     $ cmake <path/to/kaffeine> <options>
     $ make

-Where <path/to/kaffeine> is usually the current dir, e. g.:
+Where `path/to/kaffeine` is usually the current dir, e. g., the following command is usually enough:

     $ cmake . && make

-Useful options include:
+Useful `options` include:

 * -DCMAKE_BUILD_TYPE=<type> (Debug or Release)
 * -DCMAKE_INSTALL_PREFIX=<path> (installation prefix for Kaffeine, e.g. /usr)
 * -DBUILD_TOOLS=1 (also compile some tools needed by developers)

-You may also use "ccmake" if you want to see all Kaffeine's build options, and set them using an interactive interface.
+You may also use `ccmake` if you want to see all Kaffeine's build options, and set them using an interactive interface.

 For further information look for generic KF5 / cmake instructions.

 The install should be done as root user with:

     # make install

 Known video output issues
 =========================